Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 However, the most important thing to consider with planters is their drainage.
 Planters that won't let water leave the soil are death traps for roots and must be avoided at all costs.
 You'll still find a large selection to choose from.
 For some of our favorites, from bold to minimal, check out this article.
 And for some of our best Amazon finds, look no further than this one.

 Did you know some plants like coffee?
-Others thrive with a little milk?
+That others thrive with a little milk?
 How about using kitty litter for plant care?
 Or plant suggestions for coffee tables or entryways that will make you happy to be home?
-Check out our monthly "best houseplant to buy now" series that helps you add to your collection.
+Check out our "best houseplant to buy now" series that helps you add to your collection.
 You need houseplant help?
 Hunker's got you covered.

 From Alaska to California, from France's Basque Country to Mexico's Pacific Coast, Teo Spengler has dug the soil, planted seeds and helped trees, flowers and veggies thrive.
 A professional writer and consummate gardener, Spengler has written about home and garden for Gardening Know How, San Francisco Chronicle, Gardening Guide and Go Banking Rates.
 She earned a BA from U.C.
 Santa Cruz, a law degree from U.C.
 Berkeley's Boalt Hall, and an MA and MFA from San Francisco State.
 She currently divides her life between San Francisco and southwestern France.